crystal-lang/crystal-book/docs/syntax_and_semantics/enum.md

 Color::Red # :: Color
 ```

-To get the underlying value you invoke `value` on it:
+To get the underlying value, you invoke `value` on it:

 ```crystal
 Color::Green.value # => 1
 ```

-The type of the value is `Int32` by default but can be changed:
+The type of the value is `Int32` by default, but can be changed:

 ```crystal
 enum Color : UInt8